The Impact Of Stress On Your Body

 7. Skin Problems

-Long-term stress can lead to symptoms such as eczema, psoriasis, and acne.
+Long-term stress can lead to eczema, psoriasis, and acne.
 Stress can cause the release of hormones that can lead to an increase in oil production.

 8. Increased Risk Of Heart Disease And Stroke